makubacki/tianocore.github.io/How-to-Build-With-Stuart.md

 Plugins are automatically discovered in the workspace by stuart.

+Stuart supports command-line arguments to disable all discovered plugins and only run those explicitly requested.
+The following command disables all plugins and then enables only `SpellCheck`:

+`stuart_ci_build -c .pytool/CISettings.py --disable-all SpellCheck=run`

+---

+**Alternative Method**

-The easiest way to have stuart only one run plugin if many others are present (as is the case in edk2) is to simply delete the other plugin directories so they are not discovered.
+You can also simply delete the other plugin directories so they are not discovered.
 You can then test with the remaining plugins and then use git to restore the deleted plugin directories back when done testing.

 For example, to only test with the <code>SpellCheck</code> plugin, delete every other plugin folder from [.pytool/Plugin](https://github.com/tianocore/edk2/tree/master/.pytool/Plugin) in your workspace.